blueend-ag/Sami/README.rst

 Sami: an API documentation generator
 ====================================

-**WARNING**: Sami is not supported nor maintained anymore.
-Feel free to fork.
+**WARNING**: Sami is not supported nor maintained by fabpot anymore.
+This fork has merged the best outstanding PRs

 Curious about what Sami generates?
 Have a look at the `Symfony API`_.